 Few of the players in the urea market include Acron Group, BASF SE, BIP (Oldbury) Limited, EuroChem, Jiangsu Sanmu Group Co.
 Ltd., Koch Fertilizer LLC, OCI N.V, Petrobras, Qatar Fertilizer Company, SABIC and Yara International ASA.

-Global Urea Market is Segmented as Below:
+Regional Classification of the Global Urea Market is Listed Below:

 Key Elements Included In The Study: Global Urea Market